allansp84/visualrhythm-antispoofing/README.md

 > **Bibtex**
 >
 >     @ARTICLE{7017526,
->     author={Pinto, A. and Schwartz, W.R. and Pedrini, H. and Rocha, A.},
+>     author={Pinto, A. and Robson Schwartz, W. and Pedrini, H. and De Rezende Rocha, A.},
 >     journal={Information Forensics and Security, IEEE Transactions on},
 >     title={Using Visual Rhythms for Detecting Video-Based Facial Spoof Attacks},
 >     year={2015},